DouglasMeloo/Find-It-Brazil/README.md

 - By following these guidelines, you help ensure a smooth and collaborative development process.
 We appreciate your contributions and look forward to working together to improve the project.

 - Thank you for your interest in contributing!

+## File Organization

+- index.html
+- details.html
+- online.html
+- contact.html
+- thank-you.html
+- css/
+  - style.css
+- assets/
+  - images/
+    - livingroom.webp
+    - salvadorapart.webp
+    - deluxebedroom.webp
+    - curitibaapart.webp
+    - saopauloapart.webp
+- README.md
+- .gitignore

+- Explanation:
+ - The main HTML files('index.html','details.html','online.html','contact.html','thank-you.html')are placed directly in the root directory.
+ - CSS code is organized in an external file called style.css and is placed in a directory named 'css'.
+ - Image files used in the project are stored in the 'assets/images' directory.
+ - 'README.md' file provides information about the project.
+ - '.gitignore' file specifies files and directories that should be ignored by version control.